willtmc/proposal_builder/README.md

     ```
 4.  **Follow Prompts:**
     *   The script will first check for Tesseract/Poppler.
-    *   It will prompt you for the number of weeks until the auction.
+    *   It will prompt you for the number of weeks until the auction **before folder selection**.
     *   It will ask you to select the data folder using a file dialog.
     *   It will ask you to choose the template type (1, 2, or 3).
     *   If images are found in the data folder, it will ask if you want to generate a description from them (this uses the multimodal API and may take time/cost money).
     *   It will process files and call the OpenAI API.
-    *   If information is missing, it will prompt you to enter values.
+    *   If information is missing, it will prompt you to enter values for all `user` and missing `extracted` variables.
     *   Token usage for API calls will be printed.
 5.  **Output:** The final proposal will be saved as `generated_proposal.md` (or as configured in `config.json`) inside the data folder you selected.
     *   If photo analysis was run, `_photo_inventory_description.txt` will also be saved/updated in the data folder.